edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 The main platform snap, simply called `edgexfoundry` contains all reference core and security services along with support-scheduler and support-notifications.

-Upon installation, the services are disabled and stopped.
+Upon installation, the services **stopped** and **disabled**.
 They can be started altogether or selectively; see [managing services].
 For example, to start all the services, run:
 ```bash
 sudo snap start edgexfoundry
 ```

 For the configuration of services, refer to [configuration].
+Read below for other deployment-related instructions about this snap.

 #### Adding API Gateway users
 The API gateway will pass any request that authenticates using a